THE REALITY OF ADHD

 What is hyper focus?
 It is a person’s ability to concentrate to the extent of becoming laser fixated on one specific event/ topic and to stay there.
 Typically, narrower and more intense than a typical person focusing.

-Some treatment options include cognitive behavioral therapy, neurofeedback, and medication.
+Some treatment options include cognitive behavioral therapy, which is available at Bellwood, neurofeedback, and medication.

 So what exactly is cognitive behavior therapy?
 It’s a form of treatment that focuses on the thoughts and behaviors that occur in the present.
 While it may sound similar to psychoanalytic therapy, which involves reprocessing the childhood experiences that may result in current emotional problems, it actually concentrates on the reoccurring thoughts that are immediate responses to an event, situation, or other stimuli.
 Rewiring one’s negative thoughts may help allow someone to learn to express more positive feelings and effective coping methods.
 Additionally, they help with the negative emotions of depression or anxiety and any additional maladaptive behavior; these intrusive thoughts are irrational beliefs/cognitive distortions.